fluca1978/pgenv/README.md

 In order to instrument a build out of a git tree you need to:
 1) have a local clone of the PostgreSQL git repository;
 2) configure the environment variabile `PGENV_LOCAL_POSTGRESQL_REPO` to point to such repository;
 3) issue a `build git` command.
-The `build git` command can be augment with the specific checkout to build, that is anything a `git checkout` command can understand (i.e., a commit hash, a tag, and so on).
+The `build git` command can be augmented to build a specific checkout based on anything a `git checkout` command can understand (i.e., a commit hash, a tag, and so on).

 For instance, assuming you have the local PostgreSQL git repository under `/code/git/postgres` and you want to build the `HEAD` (i.e., the latest commit):